2017 Beckton acid attack

 On 21 June 2017 two occupants of a car were attacked with acid in Beckton in the London Borough of Newham.
 The perpetrator was John Tomlin and the victims were later named as Jameel Muhktar and his cousin and aspiring model Resham Khan.
 Their injuries were described as "life-changing".
-Police investigated the incident as a hate crime, and the victims believe the incident represented rising Islamophobia in the United Kingdom.
+Police investigated the incident as a hate crime, and the victims believe the incident represented rising islamophobia in the United Kingdom.
 However, the judge said there was no evidence of a racial motivation.
 Tomlin was sentenced to 16 years imprisonment on 18 April 2018.

 Background

 The Beckton attack was part of a series of acid attacks targeting British Asians in London.
 However, not all acid attacks were similarly classified as hate crimes.
-The London boroughs of Newham and Tower Hamlets are among the areas of London where acid attacks are most common.
+As of 2017, the London boroughs of Newham and Tower Hamlets were among the areas of London where acid attacks were most common.

 Attack

 At 9:13 a.m.
 BST on Wednesday, 21 June 2017, Jameel Muhktar and Resham Khan were sitting in a stationary car stopped at traffic lights on Tollgate Road, Beckton.
 A white male approached and threw a corrosive liquid onto them.
 Both suffered severe burns with their injuries described by the Metropolitan Police as "life-changing".

 Khan needed skin grafts to her face and body whilst Muhktar suffered wounds to his stomach, face, neck, ears, arms and back requiring extensive surgery.
 Muhktar described his clothes and shoes melting following the attack.